M4rchy-S/chip-8/Readme.md

 F2 - Load ROM (.ch8 format) <br>
 F3 - Change color palette <br><br>

-> Games and programs can be found in 'roms' folder
+> Games and programs can be found in 'chip8-roms' folder

 <h2>Virtual Key Mapping</h2>
 CHIP-8 is using 16 virtual keys.
 For emulations, they were changed to QWERTY layout.